google/budget-protector/README.md

 which is the most common solution to underspending.
 But it *will* highlight underspending campaigns in the **Status** column so you can take action.
 By default, it calls out campaigns that are spending less than *half* of their daily budget.
-If you'd like a higher or lower threshold, you can request it.
+If you'd like a higher or lower threshold, you have to modify **UNDERSPEND_THRESHOLD** in the config.

 ## Shared Budgets